48% of UTK students have never used marijuana/cannabis.

 - Cannabis: All products derived from the Cannabis sativa plant.
 “Cannabis” will be used throughout this webpage as a blanket term.

 - Marijuana: Parts of the Cannabis sativa plant that include more than 0.3% of Tetrahydrocannabinol (THC), the psychoactive ingredient that is associated with being high.
-Learn more related to TN state laws in the legal consequences section of this page.

 - Hemp: Parts of the Cannabis sativa plant that include very little THC (0.3% or less).
 Hemp has been legalized for industrial use.